 The source code you have is different from the source code bundled with the deployed artifact.
 Either you modified the code locally, or you don’t have the same version.
 You don’t get this error if the deployed artifact is not bundled with the source code.

-Under which conditions the action of setting tracepoint fail?
+Under which conditions does the action of setting tracepoint fail?

 If setting tracepoint still fails this might mean that you imported the wrong source code or selected the wrong application.